FVWDB Committees

 Youth Services Council

 The Youth Council is a strategic planning body for youth issues and programs.
 It promotes and participates in the development of a school-to-work system that connects all youth to employment and training opportunities.
 The Youth Services Council develops the portion of the five-year strategic plan relating to youth.
-It recommends eligible youth service providers and conducts oversight of WIA Youth, K-12 Youth, and other WDB youth programs.
+It recommends eligible youth service providers and conducts oversight of WIOA Youth, K-12 Youth, and other WDB youth programs.